Dating When You’re Not Out To Your Friends & Family

 Advertisement

-Despite knowing he was gay since he was seven or eight, Michael struggled to come to terms with his sexuality as a teenager.
-"The gay population in the town I grew up in was so small and the gay men I saw weren’t a reflection of what I felt like — they were very flamboyant and loud," he says (he is neither of those things).
-He didn't feel comfortable coming out because he didn't have anyone to identify with, he says.
+Despite knowing he was gay since he was 7 or 8, as a teenager Michael struggled to come to terms with this reality.
+"The gay population in the town I grew up in was so small and the gay men I saw weren’t a reflection of what I felt like – they were very flamboyant and loud," he says, adding that he is the opposite.
+"So because I had no one there to identify with, I never got round to coming out.
+I went through school having relationships with women.
+When I was 8 my mother died, and my dad came to look after us but worked a lot, so we never established a close bond.
+There was my last grandmother, but she died when I was 15."

 Advertisement

-Without anyone he felt he could talk to, Michael decided that forcing himself to marry a woman would be easier than ever living openly as a gay man.
-This perspective shifted slightly when his sister came out about her relationship with a woman — and his conservative dad took it surprisingly well.
+Without anyone he felt he could talk to about it, Michael decided that forcing himself to marry a woman would be easier than ever living openly as a gay man.
+This perspective shifted slightly when his sister came out as being in a relationship with a woman – and his conservative dad took it surprisingly well.
 But the prospect didn’t make telling his dad any less daunting; if anything, he thought his dad might find it doubly hard learning that two of his kids were queer.

 “